harshnative/DS_Algo_for_Cplusplus/singlyLinkedList.md

 #include "singlyLinkedList.h"
 ```

-#### Note - All Function are made with single data in mind , you have to change the struct node and add more data operations in the linkedList.h according to your use
+#### Note - All Function are made with single data in mind , you have to change the struct node and add more data operations in the singlyLinkedList.h according to your use

 <br />